neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/1-balance/chapter.md

 # Chapter 2: Fetch User Balance

 In this chapter we'll take a quick look at how we can invoke constant methods using the NEO•ONE client APIs.
-This chapter will be rather short, since like properties, constant methods correspond one-to-one with methods on the generated client smart contract APIs.
+This chapter will be rather short because, like properties, constant methods correspond one-to-one with methods on the generated client smart contract APIs.

 ## Learn